 The Baaweting Anishinaabe Interpretive Center and Resource Library is a tribal community driven effort.
 The center receives donations and loans of culturally significant items from its tribal members.
 Along with these donations and loans come the story and or interpretation of what each object means or represents.
 When each tribal member donates or loans an item, it is hopefully accompanied by the story of what it means to that particular family.
-These stories can and have been passed down generation through generation.

 The goal of the Baaweting Anishinaabe Interpretive Center and Resource Library is to let the general public know “We are still here and willing to share our story.”
 Some of the stories told about Native Americans are a frozen in time depiction.
 The Native Americans are remembered from a time long gone.
 The Interpretive Center wants to educate people about the Native American point of view and give them a better understanding of the “Anishinaabe Bimaadiziwin” (native life ways.)

 Currently, there are no set hours or days of operation.
 The goal is to be open the same days and hours as the River of History Museum.
 The Interpretive Center is seeking volunteers to assist in overseeing the center during the same hours of operation as the River of History Museum.
-If you have any questions, would like to volunteer, or if you have a donation/loan, please contact Cecil at 635-6050.